Key Takeaways

 Proactive Practices to Ensure Email Security

 DKIM is an essential email authentication protocol that works alongside SPF to enhance email domain security.
-DMARC is an authentication standard that helps implement policies to assist SPF and DKIM.
-TDMARC is a tool, whose primary purpose is to help domain owners monitor SPF, DKIM, and DMARC configuration.
-Using this tool, you can keep an eye on the validity of your domain’s DKIM record and check whether or not it’s in proper working order.
+DMARC is an authentication standard that helps implement policies to support both SPF and DKIM.
+Together, these three protocols form the foundation of a secure email domain.

 Senior Writer